Feefo logo

 This guide explains the latest rates, who is offering some of the strongest deals, and what to consider before you lock in your pension pot.

-Important: All figures in this article are based on data verified in late October 2025 (Which?, Hargreaves Lansdown, and MoneyHelper).
+Important: All figures in this article are based on data verified (Which, Hargreaves Lansdown, and MoneyHelper).
 Rates change weekly and may vary by provider, postcode, health and personal circumstances.

 Disclaimer: Prices and ratings correct at time of writing.

-The table below shows the average annual income you could expect from a £100,000 pension pot, based on a standard single life, level annuity with no guaranteed period.
+The table below shows example annual income from a £100,000 pension pot, based on standard level annuity rates.
+These figures are for guidance only and may change frequently.

 Rankings can change daily as gilt yields and provider pricing move.
 Always check a live quote before you commit, as rates can move up or down by around 1 percent in a week.